 As soon as we arrived to the west coast, we went for a much needed dip in the ocean (after hours of 100 F driving), and watched the sunset over the Indian Ocean.
 We've managed to watch the sunset almost every night for the past 5 weeks, and have enough sunset pictures to last our lifetime.
 We are now on the south coast of Dub-yay, and will assuredly miss the guaranteed sunset viewing every night.

 When we first arrived on the west coast, we headed north pretty quickly, as we had been warned about the heat, and it would only get worse.
 The mid-northern section of WA is like driving on the moon.
 We would drive for 5 hours without seeing anything but wild goats and roadkill 'roos.
-We were rewarded with some wild dolphin feeding, crystal clear snorkeling, and some brilliant turquoise water and white-sand beaches.
-It didn't last long because it was just too hot during the day.
-We covered about 2000 miles in a week as we made a beeline north and then back south again.
+We were rewarded with some wild dolphin feeding, crystal clear snorkeling,

 The swarming flies caught us by surprise, as we had assumed that they were only bad in the outback.
 They don't bite, but they swarm your face and body until you think you might go mad.
 Luckily, we had some mesh fly hats that we had bought during a similar attack of flies in Ontario, Canada in 2003 (these were the biting variety).
 We found ourselves hiding in the van when it wasn't windy, as the wind was the only remedy to the fly madness.
 I was the first one to inhale a fly, but Scott has managed to inhale 3 flies and snort at least one so far.